Sometimes known as Police Perpetrated Domestic Violence.

 In the book The 'Police Wife, the secret epidemic of police violence' by Alex Roslin, he became interested in this topic when he sat in a DV group that contained, biker wives and police wives.
 Roslin stated he could not figure out what these two had in common?
 It was then he realised it was because they both had nowhere to go to keep safe.

-Police wives are the least likely victims to report domestic abuse, so when they do, we must listen!
+Police wives are the most least likely victims to report domestic abuse.

 Under the law it is known as 'Failure to Protect' and Under the 'Oath' it is called Police Misconduct.